ColstonBod-oy/weird-java-kotlin-notes/README.md

 <!-- CREATE A HASHSET OF ARRAYS -->
 ## Create A HashSet Of Arrays

-The information I used for this example can be found on [Stack Overflow](https://stackoverflow.com/questions/65454683/check-if-an-array-exists-in-a-hashsetint), which shows different ways to implement a ```HashSet``` containing arrays or collections as elements.
+&emsp;&emsp;The information I used for this example can be found on [Stack Overflow](https://stackoverflow.com/questions/65454683/check-if-an-array-exists-in-a-hashsetint), which shows different ways to implement a ```HashSet``` containing arrays or collections as elements.

 ### 9a-J Example